zhangnuodi/cv/README.md

 #### English Teacher, Beijing University of Posts and Telecommunications, 2017.2-2017.9
 #### English Intensive Reading
 <ul>
-<li>Designed the teaching plan on the ground of course book and semester duration.</li>
+<li>Designed the teaching plan on the ground of course book and academic calender.</li>
 </ul>
 <ul>
-<li>Incorporated writing activities and presentation sessions with a view to enhancing the students’ ability to reprocess the language competence and generate the desired output.</li>
+<li>Incorporated writing activities and presentations with a view to enhancing the students’ ability to reprocess the language input and produce the desired output.</li>
 </ul>
 <br />